Black Belt! It’s what everyone dreams of when they envision themselves or their children joining the martial arts. But what is a black belt, really?

 An Ancient Tradition

 FALSE: The use of “black belts” didn’t occur until the 1880s when Jigoro Kano, the founder of Judo, awarded the first black belt to his students to signify their level of learning.
 It wasn’t until the early 1900s that he also started using colored belts to further divide the levels of students.
-This is where our modern day belt ranking system come from.
+This is where our modern-day belt ranking system comes from.
 A hundred and thirty years, give or take a few, is hardly an ancient tradition.

 Black Belts Have Mastered Their Art

 Nothing could be further from the truth.
 In almost every martial art that uses belts for ranking, a black belt signifies competence in the art’s basics.
 It is the “high school diploma” of martial art.
 Most martial arts systems have up to nine levels or degrees of black belts that can be earned.
 It is not until the later degrees that a student is considered a master.